magic-sph/magic/doc/sphinx/equations.rst

 .. math:: \kappa \tilde{\rho}\tilde{T} \vec{\nabla} s,

-where :math:`\kappa` is the turbulent diffusivity.
-Entropy diffusion is assumed to dominate over temperature diffusion in turbulent flows.
+where :math:`\kappa` is the turbulent diffusivity. **Entropy diffusion is assumed to dominate over temperature diffusion in turbulent flows**.

 The choice of the entropy scale to non-dimensionalise Eq. :eq:`eqEntropy` also depends on the nature of the boundary conditions: it can be simply the entropy contrast over the layer